thecoreyford/old-thecoreyford.github.io/_pages/teaching.md

 layout: page
 title: teaching
 permalink: /teaching/
-description: Over the last 3+ years I've worked as a lecturer/tutor in a variety of settings.
+description: Sine 2019, I've worked as a tutor/lecturer across a variety of settings.
 Mostly, I have focused on teaching audio principles and technologies, as well as computer programming.
-Furthermore, I have taught a variety of ages and expertise - from young children all the way up to masters level students.
+Furthermore, I have taught a variety of ages and expertise --- from young children all the way up to masters level students.
 My experience is listed below...
 nav: true
-display_categories: [2021, 2020, 2019]
+display_categories: [2021-2022, 2021, 2020, 2019]
 horizontal: false
 ---